Cosmicflows-4: Distances to the Galaxy Hosts of SNe

 There are two predominant types of supernovae: those associated with stars with degenerate cores (type Ia) and those associated with stellar core collapse (type II).
 The former are well established as providing a methodology for measuring distances with high accuracy.
-The latter have seen less use and have reduced accuracy per event.
-We give attention to samples of both.
+The latter has seen less use and have reduced accuracy per event.
+We focus on samples of both.